jleajones/blaize/packages/blaize-core/src/plugins/README.md

 ### `createPlugin`

-Creates a plugin factory function that can be instantiated with options.
+Creates a plugin factory function with lifecycle management.

-#### Signature

 ```typescript
 function createPlugin<T = any>(